flutter/samples/add_to_app/README.md

 You can `flutter attach` to the running host application to [debug the Flutter module](https://docs.flutter.dev/add-to-app/debugging?tab=from-xcode-ios).
-This will allow you to hot reload, set breakpoints, use DevTools, and other debugging functionality you use with a full Flutter app.
+This will allow you to hot reload, set breakpoints, and use DevTools and other debugging functionality, similar to a full Flutter app.

 ## Questions/issues